 3. Explore what nature has to offer

 When the weekend rolls around, you may be tempted to attend a nearby sporting event or music festival.
 Instead of these costly outings, consider taking in the great outdoors.
 There are plenty of ways to admire nature without having to open your wallet.
-A student from Wright State University shares how she heads outside to tackle FOMO:
+A student from Wright State University shares how she heads outside to avoid feeling left out:

 “Where I live there are several metro parks nearby, and one weekend my partner and I decided we would go check it out.
 We brought food and drinks from home, and started to explore the nature that was around us, and it turned out to be one of the best days I have ever had.
 The park was absolutely stunning, and there were trails and so many opportunities to see new animal life, and learn about the ecosystems that were functioning around the park.
 This day opened my eyes to see that money doesn't have to be spent to enjoy your life.
 There are so many beautiful things to see and experience in nature that are priceless.”